adegoodyer/repo-scanner/README.md

 # repo-scanner

 ## Overview
-- Recursively scans directory for Dockerfiles and YAML files
+- Recursively scans directory for Dockerfiles, YAML files and Kubernetes manifests
 - Extracts container image references using regex
 - Checks Docker Hub for updates for each image
 - Presents results in formatted and coloured   output